digitallyinduced/ihp/Guide/your-first-project.markdown

 ![](images/first-project/code_gen_3_posts.png)

 After the files have been created as in the preview, your controller is already ready to be used.
 Open your browser at [http://localhost:8000/Posts](http://localhost:8000/Posts) to try out the new controller.
-The generator did all the initial work we need to get our usual CRUD actions going.
+The generator did all the initial work we need to get our usual [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Created, Read, Update, Delete) actions going.

 Here's how the new `/Posts` page looks like: